- Day 14, July 28: 32.8 miles, total miles: 413.1 – shoulder along roads, roads, trails, bike paths, city sidewalks and streets – 15 miles of asphalt

 We were hot and thirsty by early afternoon and the end of the Coal Creek trail; being in urban environs, it was no longer a good idea to plunge our bottles into the stream and treat the water.
-Too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) flow into our urban streams besides parasites – but there are things we can all do to help the creeks and Puget Sound.
+Too many other things (toxins from car tires, brakes, exhaust, oil, fertilizers) flow into our urban streams besides parasites – but there are things we can all do to help improve the creeks and Puget Sound.
 So as our route transitioned to asphalt we hoofed it over to the nearby Factoria Mall for fruit and cold juice.
 Sitting outside of a Target with a carton of Tropicana was a new hiking experience.
 While not all that different from sitting outside of many a shop on long walks – the crowds and energy of the people was not the same as a storefront in Lordsburg, NM or Sierra City, CA. Readjustment.
+Re-entry begins.

 We got onto the start of the Mountains to Sound Greenway I-90 trail and enjoyed all the interpretive information and (now) vintage signs that Bellevue Parks and the Greenway put up back in the late 90s, early 2000s.
 We walked right above the wetlands of Mercer Slough and made a side trip to Enatai Beach Park on the shore of Lake Washington.
 It was a hot summer afternoon so we took a break and quick dip in the lake.
 Enjoyed watching all the people paddling kayaks and standup paddle boards with their dogs.
 People were playing and having a good time – we could sit here all afternoon.
 But we didn’t stay long as the beach was crowded and the spot we’d sat in was apparently off limits according to the life guards that asked us to move.
 Sigh.
 Rules.
 We gotta keep moving anyway.

 Onward across I-90 to Mercer Island, we started to see the fresh new Greenway trail signs along the bike path.
 They were good motivation on a hot afternoon.
 Our bodies were feeling the accumulated miles and the asphalt.
 We took a break under a tree at Aubrey Davis Park – more like I flopped on the ground – and watched an eastern gray squirrel with seemingly boundless energy scamper about.
 I want to be the squirrel!
-We filled water bottles filled at the park and kept moving.
+We filled water bottles at the park fountain and kept moving.